Saint David: Hagiography

 His best-known miracle is said to have taken place when he was preaching in the middle of a large crowd at the Synod of Brefi: the village of Llanddewi Brefi stands on the spot where the ground on which he stood is reputed to have risen up to form a small hill.
 A white dove, which became his emblem, was seen settling on his shoulder.
 John Davies notes that one can scarcely "conceive of any miracle more superfluous" in that part of Wales than the creation of a new hill.
 David is said to have denounced Pelagianism during this incident and he was declared archbishop by popular acclaim according to Rhygyfarch, bringing about the retirement of Dubricius.
 St David's metropolitan status as an archbishopric was later supported by Bernard, Bishop of St David's, Geoffrey of Monmouth, and Gerald of Wales.

-The Monastic Rule of David prescribed that monks had to pull the plough themselves without draught animals, and must drink only water and eat only bread with salt and herbs.
+The Monastic Rule of David prescribed that monks had to pull the plough themselves without draught animals, and must eat only bread with salt and herbs and drink only water getting them the name "watermen".
 The monks spent their evenings in prayer, reading and writing.
 No personal possessions were allowed: even to say "my book" was considered an offence.
 He lived a simple life and practised asceticism, teaching his followers to refrain from eating meat and drinking beer.
-His symbol, also the symbol of Wales, is the leek (this inspires a reference in Shakespeare's Henry V, Act V scene 1):
+His symbol, also the symbol of Wales, is the leek (this inspires a reference in Shakespeare's Henry V, Act IV scene 7):